Beeston, Leeds: History

 in December 1688 rumours abounded in the town [of Leeds] that an army of Roman Catholics were ravaging the surrounding area.
 Ralph Thoresby recorded, 'Beeston is actually burnt, and only some escaped to bring the doleful tidings!
 The drums beat, the bells rang backward, the women shrieked, and some doleful consternation seized upon all persons ...
 (B)lessed be God!
 The terror disappeared, it being a false alarm, taken from some drunken people.'

 Between 1740 and 1820, the Leeds-Elland and Dewsbury-Leeds turnpike roads were built through Beeston; nationalised in the 1870s these roads remain as Elland Road and Dewsbury Road respectively.
 By 1822, Beeston had a population of 1,670.

-Up until the 19th century, Beeston had been a small mining village situated on a hill overlooking Leeds.
+Until the 19th century, Beeston had been a small mining village situated on a hill overlooking Leeds.
 However, during the Industrial Revolution, land that had been occupied by open pits, as well as land formerly utilised for farming, was snapped up for high density residential development.
 By 1872, Beeston is recorded as having a population of 2,547 with 537 houses, a railway station and a post office, and 'by the end of the 19th century Beeston was predominantly a working class community living in back-to-backs'.
-Beeston was a township and civil parish 1866–1904, then was absorbed into Holbeck civil parish before this was absorbed into Leeds in 1925.
+Beeston was formerly a township and chapelry in the parish of Leeds, in 1866 Beeston became a separate civil parish, on 26 March 1904 the parish was abolished and merged with Holbeck and became part of Leeds in 1925.
+In 1901 the parish had a population of 3323.

 On the night of 14 March and early hours of 15 March 1941, during the Second World War, Leeds received its worst night of German aerial bombing.
 Beeston had more bombs dropped on it than any other district of the city and although Flaxton Terrace was damaged during the night time air raid, escaped with the less damage than most other areas of Leeds with nearly all the other bombs landing on Cross Flatts Park.
 In his 2005 poem "Shrapnel", Tony Harrison, who was in Beeston on the night of the raid, speculates whether this was an act of heroism by the German pilot, a theory that has been explored ever since the raid.
 Holbeck Cemetery, in Beeston, also features prominently in Harrison's 1985 poem "V".

 Beeston was formerly home to card and board game manufacturer Waddingtons, though the factory was vacated in the 1990s, and is now home to Nampak Cartons.

-In 2006 the district was the setting for much of the film Mischief Night.
+In 2006, the district was the setting for much of the film Mischief Night.